Nerfasin 100 (Canada)This page contains information on Nerfasin 100 for veterinary use.

 Following injection of Nerfasin 100™, the animal should be allowed to rest quietly until the full effect has been reached.
 These dosages produce sedation which is usually maintained for 1 to 2 hours and analgesia which lasts for 15 to 30 minutes.

-2. Preanesthetic to Local Anaesthesia: Nerfasin 100™ at the recommended dosages can be used in conjunction with local anesthetics such as procaine or lidocaine.
+2. Preanesthetic to Local Anesthesia: Nerfasin 100™ at the recommended dosages can be used in conjunction with local anesthetics such as procaine or lidocaine.

 Do not use Nerfasin 100™ in conjunction with tranquilizers.